stanley-1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `edit INDEX [fb/FACEBOOK] [ig/INSTAGRAM] [tele/TELEGRAM] [tiktok/TIKTOK] [twitter/TWITTER]`
-* The index must be an **integer ranging from 1 to the last index of the contact list**
+* The index **must be a positive integer** 1, 2, 3, ...
 * New handles will be added for contacts who do not have any specific handle pegged with them.
 * If the person at the specified `INDEX` already has a handle for a specific platform flagged in the command, that handle will be replaced.
 * Only social media handles specified as input will be altered.
 Other social media handles remain unchanged.
 * The flag must be one of the following: `fb/` `ig/` `tele/` `tiktok/` `twitter/`
-* Only one of each flag may be entered per command
+* Only one of each flag may be entered per command.
 * User input after the given flag represents the new social media handle associated with the contact.

 </div>